ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 * Only alphanumeric, dash (-), and underscore (_) characters are allowed.
 * The name must be unique within all active VDCs in your account.
 You can create a VDC that has the same name as a previously deleted VDC.

+## Fast provisioning of virtual machines
+{: #vdc-adding-fast-provisioning}

+Fast provisioning saves time by using linked clones for virtual machine (VM) provisioning.
+You can enable fast provisioning for any VDC created within the PVDC.
+If not enabled, all provisioning operations use full clones.

+You can enable or disable fast provisioning from the **Data center details** page when the VDC is in **Available** status.
+For more information, see [Procedure to view the VDC details](/docs/vmware-service?topic=vmware-service-vdc-view-delete#vdc-view-delete-details).

 ## Procedure to add virtual data centers
 {: #vdc-adding-procedure}